 son of King Darius, an Achaemenian.
 Proclaims Xerxes the King: By the favor of Ahuramazda I built this Gateway of All Nations.
 I built many other beautiful things in Persia.
 I built them and my father built them.
 All the beautiful things we built, we have built in the favor of Ahuramazda.
 In the next decade, 480-470, Xerxes> palace was built between the treasury and the apadana.
 The Persian name was Hadis, dwelling places.
 Meanwhile, the western part of the treasury was reconstructed; this part became known as the Queens Quarters.
 The women lived in their own rooms, situated around a spacious courtyard.
 In these years, the treasury probably not big enough to store the booty of Xerxes successful wars- was enlarged to the north In the fourth phase, the Palace of Artaxerxes I and the Hall of Hundred Columns were added.
 It was Persepolis' second-largest building, measuring 70 x 70 meters.
 This throne hall was finished by Xerxes son Artaxerxes I Makrocheir (465-424).
 At a certain moment, its function was changed and it became a storeroom, probably because the treasury was again too small to contain everything.
 In about 450 BCE, the complex was more or less finished and there was probably no building activity for almost a century As we have already seen, Persepolis was taken by the Macedonian king Alexander the Great in the first weeks of 330.
 He destroyed several palace buildings (not all!)
 The first westerner to visit Persepolis: The first westerner to visit Persepolis was a missionary man from Portugal, Antoine de Gouvea, who noticed cuneiform inscriptions in 1602.
 Sixteen years later, the Spanish ambassador Garcias de Silva y Figueroa saw the ruins, he must have planned his stay, because he visited the place with the World History of the Greek historian Diodorus of Sicily in his hand.

 The first to make a real contribution to the study of the ruins and to identify them as the capital of ancient Persia was a Dutchman, Cornelis de Bruijn (1652-1727), who visited Persepolis in 1704/1705.
 He made many beautiful drawings, which he published in 1711 in Reizen over Moskovie, door Persie en Indie.
-His drawings were long considered as the best representations available until the first photographers visited the place in the twentieth century.
+His drawings were long considered the best representations available until the first photographers visited the place in the twentieth century.
 After a dig in 1878, which was organized by the Persian governor of the Shiraz region, the first archaeological research was executed by the Oriental Institute of Chicago: Ernst Herzfeld and F. Schmidt were working in Persepolis from 1931 to 1939.
 Ever since archaeologists of many nations have been working at Persepolis.
-And excavation is going on and many secrets are still sealed under the dust.
+Excavation is going on and many secrets are still sealed under the dust.